OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 Negation remains consistent even when new data means old facts are no longer true.

-For example, if vehicle3 detects a hazard, the fact `:vehicle3 :mustStop false` will be retracted.
+For example, if vehicle3 detects a hazard, the fact `:vehicle3 :safeToContinue true` will be retracted.

 In the following script we'll add this data to show Incremental Retraction in action: